-Conspiracy theorists blame the U.S. for coronavirus.
+Conspiracy theorists blame U.S. for coronavirus.
 China is happy to encourage them.

 A review of Chinese social media and state media over recent days shows how the anti-American theories gained steam through a mix of unexplained official statements magnified by social media, censorship and doubts stoked by state media and government officials.

 The frenzy kicked into overdrive Feb.
-27 after Zhong Nanshan, a Chinese pulmonologist who has appeared on state media to deliver key pronouncements, made a passing remark during a news conference, without offering explanation, that “the coronavirus first appeared in China but may not have originated in China.”
+27 after Zhong Nanshan, a Chinese pulmonologist who has appeared on state media to deliver key pronouncements, made a passing remark during a news conference, without offering any explanation, that “the coronavirus first appeared in China but may not have originated in China.”

-Zhong’s comments were dismissed as unfounded by the reputable Shanghai public health official Li Wenhong, yet Li’s remarks were quickly censored.
+Zhong’s comments were dismissed as unfounded by the reputable Shanghai public health official Zhang Wenhong, yet Zhang’s remarks were quickly censored.
 Zhong later tried to clarify his comments, but by then, nationalistic social media accounts and state media had pounced.

 State outlets began producing headlines that cast doubt on China’s role in unleashing the virus.
 China Global Television News, the overseas arm of the state broadcaster, uploaded a two-minute clip of Zhong’s remarks to YouTube, garnering tens of thousands of views.